ML-KA/presentations/2015-07/README.md

 These are the slides for the first meeting of the machine learning students group at KIT.

-It will be at TODO, the TODO.
-June 2015 at TODO:TODO in TODO.
+It will be at Thursday, the 16.
+June 2015 at 17:30 in TODO.

-The compiled PDF is in the LaTeX folder.
+The [compiled PDF](https://github.com/ML-KIT/presentations/raw/master/2015-07/LaTeX/2015-07-ml-kick-off.pdf) is in the LaTeX folder.

 KIT-Style